terrelsa13/MUMC/README.md

 #----------------------------------------------------------#
 # API request attempts; number of times to retry an API request
-#  delay between intial attempt and the first retry is 1 second
+#  delay between initial attempt and the first retry is 1 second
 #  the delay will double with each attempt after the first retry
 #  0-16 - number of retry attempts
 #  (6 : default)